 All of the information you gather about your seizures should be shared with your doctor or health care provider to help them determine what care is best for you.

 Take your prescribed AED medication as directed, including taking the right dose at the right time.
-Do not adjust the dosage or stop taking any antiepileptic medication without first consulting your doctor.
+Do not adjust the dosage or stop taking any antiepileptic medication without consulting your doctor.
 Take steps to ensure that you take your medication regularly:

 Controlling stress can be difficult, but managing stress is important for your health.
-You cannot always control what causes emotional or psychological stress, but you can identify stressors and work to reduce the negative impact these things can have on your life.
+You cannot always control what causes emotional or psychological stress, but you can identify stressors and work to reduce the negative impact these events can have on your life.

 Getting a good night’s rest is important for proper brain function in all people and especially for those living with epilepsy.
 Maintaining good sleep hygiene can include keeping a regular schedule for going to bed and waking up, controlling pain that affects sleep, not reading or watching TV in bed, and avoiding caffeine as well as other stimulants, alcohol, and large meals before bedtime.
 Like taking your medication, getting the proper amount of sleep at the right time is important for controlling seizures.